Skip to contents

 Bring the Inputs into the Standardized Format

 Since data is not in the format required by the SplineOmics package, it needs some processing.
 The SplineOmics package requires data to be a numeric matrix, so no element is allowed to be anything else than a number.
-This can be done with a few commands in R, but if your file has a specific structure, the function extract_data() can handle this automatically.
+This can be done with a few commands in R, but if your file has a specific structure, the function extract_data() can handle this more easily

 Usage of the extract_data() function

-Then, extract_data() can:
+extract_data() can:

 • Create column headers from the information written in the cells above the respective columns of the data matrix field.